Premium Leather iPad Pro Briefcase

 This iPad carrying case with a shoulder strap was not designed in an hour.
 It took a long time to get all the proportions correct, all the details just right.
-Don't forget, is all has to function at a really high level as well.
-If customers are going to use this an as iPad travel case, it has to work in a lot of situations for a lot of different kinds of people.
+Don't forget, it all has to function at a high level as well.
+If customers are going to use this as an iPad travel case, it has to work in a lot of situations for a lot of different kinds of people.

 An iPad Shoulder Bag

 JDK: Can you talk about the functionality?
 Is there something that sets this leather iPad shoulder bag part?

 MS: The first thing anyone coming from a horizontally oriented hold bag will notice other than the good looks, (laughing) is that it's incredibly thin.
 Yes, it might be horizontal but it's sure not your father's briefcase.

 Most traditional briefcases are horridly thick and bulky.
 Cumbersome.
 Inelegant.
 Yes, I know people like to put things in them, but come on!
 Wasn't one of the promises of the digital revolution that everything would get smaller and more miniaturized?

 Aren't we supposed to be carrying fewer papers and paperwork?
 So why do you need a big, bulky bag anymore?
 This iPad should bag is less than an inch thick even with stuff in it.